PaperMtn/gitlab-watchman/CONTRIBUTING.md

 - Signature files
 - Additional functionality

-## Adding new signatures
-GitLab Watchman runs using YAML signature files that are stored in the `signature` directory.
-They define what to search Slack for, and are the heart of the application.

-Instructions on how to create your own signature files can be found in `docs\signatures.md`

-If you do write your own signatures, please contribute them to the project by creating a pull request.

 ## Additional functionality
 You can make recommendations for new functionality via raising issues using the feature request template.
 Even better, you could contribute the additional functionality yourself and create a pull request for the changes to be added to a future release.